Push Or Pull, Which Is Right?

 The Push

-While pulling might create a deeper penetration, in most situations, pushing creates a flatter weld that covers more surface area.
+While pulling might penetrate deeper, in most situations, pushing creates a flatter weld that covers more surface area.
 In some instances, this can create a stronger weld than what you might get with the pull technique.

 As mentioned, pulling allows you to watch your bead as its being produced.
 However, it also limits your view of where you’re going.
 Sure, if you’re welding a corner joint, it’s pretty easy to know where you’re heading.
 But let’s say you’re welding an irregular piece of material that doesn’t follow a straight line.
 A pull technique will leave you constantly stopping to see where you’re headed.
 The push technique allows your eyesight to focus on where you’re headed.

 Just like some jobs can only be done with a pull technique, others can only be done with pushing.
-For instance, many welding experts insist the only way to MIG weld aluminum is with a push technique.
+For instance, when it comes to push or pull MIG welding, many welding experts insist the push technique is the only way to MIG weld aluminum.

 The Truth

 In many situations, a push or pull technique can be used interchangeably (although one is usually more ideal).
-The major problem with trying to vary up which technique we use is that most welders don’t practice doing both techniques.
-Let’s say you have 3 years of experience pulling.
+The major problem with trying to vary which technique we use is that most welders don’t practice doing both techniques.
+Let’s say you have three years of experience pulling.
 One day you think, “I should really try pushing to see if it’s any better.”
 So you try pushing for the first time.
 And it looks terrible.
-So you think “Pushing is terrible, what are those idiots talking about?”
+So you think, “Pushing is terrible, what are those idiots talking about?”
 But if you think about it, it makes sense.
-After all you’ve got 3 more years’ experience and a much better sense of what you’re doing with pulling in this example than pushing.
+After all, you’ve got three more years of experience and a much better sense of what you’re doing with pulling in this example.